 As a chemistry teacher and Head of Department, I was often asked questions related to the learning and the teaching of chemistry.
 For me, the gold standard was to teach chemistry entirely in a lab, incorporating practical work with theory.
 Indeed, this was how I was taught when I studied for my A-levels.
 However, such facilities are not always available.
 On average, my students and I could comfortably afford 90 minutes of lab lessons usually every other week from an allocation of about 320 minutes lesson time per week per year.
 For individual project work, I generally found it beneficial for students to propose a theme that they would like to investigate, and then together the student and I would focus the research topic.

 There are already a number of very well designed learning resources online and in print.
 To me, however, very few explore the concepts in depth for the more dedicated students.
 This is understandable since authors are trying to support all students with different needs and not all students want to know everything.
 Granted, most students I met were quite content knowing the minimum needed.
 Finding suitable resources which went further into the concepts (but not too far!) was challenging in my experience.
 I think we have all gone down the path where we discover another new textbook with some enthusiasm, only to find that the presentation is similar to other books we had previously consulted.
-What I hope LearningChem achieves is to "fill in the gaps" which (to me at least) many mainstream resources do not provide.
+What I hope LearningChem achieves is to "fill in more of the gaps" which (to me at least) many mainstream resources do not provide.
 At some point I too will say to students that what they require will be addressed at university and my articles will be written with this in mind.

 All teachers will need to read advanced material from time to time, particularly when the syllabus introduces a new topic and current textbooks require updating.
 Teachers then have to convey the descriptions in ways which students understand.
 I trained in the UK and therefore I generally say to A-level and IBDP teachers that if they have or are aiming for a solid understanding and recall of a typical first-year UK undergraduate treatment of the subject (this should include physical, inorganic and organic chemistry) then they are probably on the right path.
 IBDP teachers may need to refer to more specialised literature, depending on which options they decide to teach.
 AP teachers will focus more on physical chemistry and less on organic chemistry.
 Needless to say that chemistry is the same wherever you come from or whichever course you teach.
 All are welcome to refer to LearningChem for support.